This Salted Caramel Sauce recipe is literally the best salted caramel sauce you’ll ever make! Made with sugar, butter and heavy cream – it’s divine!

-Last October I shared with you my Salted Caramel Apple Pie Bars and although I mentioned my Salted Caramel Sauce recipe, I just realized I never actually shared the recipe for the best ever Salted Caramel Sauce.
+Last October I shared with you my Salted Caramel Apple Pie Bars and although I mentioned my Salted Caramel Sauce, I just realized I never actually shared the recipe for the best ever Salted Caramel Sauce.
 Shame on me!

 Really.
 I was so excited about finally mastering the dry method for making Salted Caramel Sauce that I just didn’t realize I had totally forgotten to share the recipe with you.
 Boy, are you in for a treat!

 You can use this Salted Caramel Sauce with Apple Pie Bars, fruit pies, drizzled over cookies, apple slices, poured over cheesecake or in any recipe that calls for Salted Caramel Sauce.
 Once you try it, you’ll like it so much that you’ll want to always keep some on hand.